 Ways to get involved:

 GIVE: Host a school supply collection drive or make a donation.
 Collection drive efforts and donations directly impact a student’s ability to learn and send them back to school with a smile!
 Checks can be made out to United Way of Escambia County.

-THANK YOU PROGRAM SPONSORS!
+THANK YOU, PROGRAM SPONSORS!